xylamic/comicseer-desktop/README.md

 Comic Seer Desktop is free to download and distribute.
 Contribution via this repo is preferred, but forking is also allowed.
 If you want to contribute to this repo, send a message to [comicseer@xylasoft.com](mailto:comicseer@xylasoft.com) and will provide you the access & details.

+# Development

+The development environment for Comic Seer Desktop is Qt & Qt Creator.
+The details on how to setup the environment for Windows & Linux is at [doc/Environment](doc/Environment).
+A more natural experience will be added and integrated into GitHub, but until then, manual steps are required.

 # FAQ

 Does this work on Mac?